SHWotever/SimHub/.github/ISSUE_TEMPLATE/bug_report.md

 Make sure to run the latest version

 **Third party plugins**
-Make sure to disable first any third party plugins (It's a critical step before reporting any freeze/performance/crash issues)
+Make sure to disable first any third party plugins (It's a critical step before reporting any freeze/performance/crash issues, see https://github.com/SHWotever/SimHub/wiki/SimHub-Troubleshootings#disabling-any-third-party-plugin)

 **To Reproduce**
 Steps to reproduce the behavior: